 SSA administers the SSI program, but it is financed through Treasury general funds, not the Social Security trust funds.
-Much of the program administration is done in the more than 1,300 local SSA field offices, where individuals come in person to apply for SSI and report changes in income, resources, or living arrangements.
-Administering SSI is much more costly than administering the Social Security program.
-As an illustration, the percentage of the administrative cost of SSI in comparison to total SSI benefit payments is 7.0 percent.
-The comparison of Social Security administrative and total benefit payments is 0.7 percent.
+Much of the program administration is done in local SSA field offices, where individuals come in person to apply for SSI and report changes in income, resources, or living arrangements.
+Administering SSI is much more costly than administering the